Frequently Asked Questions

 Who attends LRTF?

 Little Rock Tech Fest is an annual developer conference featuring popular web, mobile and related developer topics from industry leaders, so it draws professional and aspiring software developers.
 Speakers from across the country come to present.
 Students and professionals from across Arkansas and surrounding regions come to learn and network with peers.
-Last year’s 2016 event was our first 2-day paid event, which hosted 375 attendees.
-Previously, our free 1-day event hosted 425 attendees in 2015, 350 attendees in 2014, and 225 attendees in 2013.
+Last year's 2017 event hosted 460 attendees.
+Previously, our event hosted 375 attendees in 2016.
+Prior to 2016 our event was a one-day free event which had 425 attendees in 2015 and 350 attendees in 2014, and 225 in 2012.

 How can I Sponsor?